ppoffice/hexo-theme-icarus/source/_posts/en/Widgets.md

 ## External Links

-You can display a list of external sites and links to them using the external links widget.
+You can display a list of external sites with the external links widget.
-An example of its configuration is listed below:
+An example configuration is listed below:

 {% codeblock themes/icarus/_config.yml lang:yaml %}
 widgets: